blak3r/crypto-balance/README.md

 1. `git clone https://github.com/blak3r/crypto-balance`
 2. `cd crypto-balance`
-1. `npm install`
+3. `npm install`
-2. `cp config.example.js config.js`
+4. `cp config.example.js config.js`
-3. For each exchange you use, add a new object to the exchange list with an `apiKey` and `secret`.
+5. For each exchange you use, add a new object to the exchange list with an `apiKey` and `secret`.
 Refer to <https://github.com/ccxt/ccxt> for properties needed for constructor.
    All the exchanges the author used just required `apiKey` and `secret` as shown in the example config.
+Note: when creating api keys on each exchange the only permissions needed are read.
+Don't allow withdrawal or trade for security.
-4. run `node app.js`
+6. run `node app.js`
+7. Optionally, copy and paste into a spreadsheet.
+Use Tools->Split Data Into Columns to split it into cells.

 ## Output